-Study a PGCE Secondary English at the Institute of Education and benefit from award-wining tutors and consistently high employment rates.
+Study our PGCE Secondary English at the Institute of Education and benefit from award-winning tutors and consistently high employment rates.

 This Postgraduate Certificate Education (PGCE) Secondary English course leads to the award of Qualified Teacher Status (QTS), qualifying you to teach the 11-18 age group in secondary schools in England and Wales.